marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 Marp had a text editor originally, but you might think that want to write the slide deck with your favorite editor.
 If you use Vim, you would feel uncomfortable not to be usable Vim style key-binding.
 From now on, use Marp CLI's watch mode together with original Vim!

-And sorry to have kept you waiting.
-Marp CLI can create really practicable static HTML as like as a presentation mode!
+And Marp CLI can create really practicable static HTML as like as a presentation mode!
 It is powered by deep integration with [Bespoke.js](https://github.com/bespokejs/bespoke) and the modulized Marp.

 Thanks to [Netlify], [Now], and more hosting services, Marp CLI also brings a efficient Git management for creating slide deck just like [GitPitch].
 I've created [an example slide](https://yhatt-marp-cli-example.netlify.com/) managed via [GitHub repository](https://github.com/yhatt/marp-cli-example) as a good starter to help writing your slide deck.
 Try to use it via "Deploy to Netlify" button! 👇